Plan new systems before they are built. Map existing code after it ships.One portable structure for review, migration, audits, and governed change.

 Follow @brik64com for launch updates.

-Install the brik64 beta CLI to initialize .brik, inspect local logic changes, and generate PCD candidates. macOS Apple Silicon and Linux x64 are smoked now; Windows remains blocked until real executable smoke evidence exists.
+Install the brik64 beta CLI to initialize .brik, inspect local logic changes, and generate PCD candidates. macOS Apple Silicon and Linux x64 are smoked now.

 Download the CLI